 Cluster Analysis with unequal branch lengths

-Pair group methods such as UPGMA assume that branch lengths are equal, that is, in the present application that rates of evolutionary change are equal among lineages.
-When this assumption is violated, conventional cluster methods give the wrong tree.
+Pair group methods such as UPGMA assume that branch lengths are equal.
+With molecular data, the assumption is that rates of SNP evolution are equal among lineages.
+When this assumption is violated, conventional cluster methods are guaranteed to give the wrong tree.

 Consider five taxa (A, B, C, D, E) with the following distance matrix.
 Note that distances involving taxon C are unusually large: